This is a guest blog post by Christine Holst.

 - Attend events

 Remember to check Symplicity too!
-We already have one firm, Varnum from Grand Rapids, Michigan, that has posted a 1L reception during spring break.
-We will continue to add any additional events that the CDO learns about in the Events section of Symplicity.
+The CDO will add any events that they learn about in the Events section of Symplicity.

 - Follow up upon your return to NDLS